msankarali/SegmentedAdapter/README.md

     }
 ```

-Note = There is a parameter(isSorted = true) which is in segmented adapter that is sorting headers (ASC)
+Note = There is a parameter(isSorted = true) which is in segmented adapter that is sorting headers (ASC) , Development in progress.

 Dependency
 -------------